HyungkyuLimm/seattleAirBnB-/README.md

 ## Project Motivation<a name="motivation"></a>

-For this project, I was interestested in using Seattle AirBnB Data to better understand:
+For this project, I was interested in using Seattle AirBnB Data to better understand:

 1. What does the monthly average price of available listings look like in Seattle?
 2. How many listings are available by month in 2016?